 There is a sense of humor around every corner when you're driving in the USA.
 How else to explain those wacky, way-out-in-left-field roadside attractions you’ll stumble upon?
-Muffler men, mystery spots and antigravity hills are just the beginning.
-Here are our favorite offbeat spots.
+Sculptures made of cars, energy vortexes and oversized household items are just the beginning.
+Here are our favorite offbeat stops.

-In 1974 the late, local eccentric millionaire Stanley Marsh planted 10 Cadillacs (vintage 1949 to 1963) headlights down in a deserted stretch of dirt outside Amarillo – and then moved them further out in 1997 because of town encroachment.
+In 1974, the late, local eccentric millionaire Stanley Marsh planted 10 Cadillacs (vintage 1949 to 1963) headlights down in a deserted stretch of dirt outside Amarillo – and then moved them further out in 1997 to escape town encroachment.
 The reason?
 He said he constructed what has come to be known as Cadillac Ranch (I-40 between exits 60 & 62) in a salute to Route 66, using cars he considered to represent the golden age of car travel.

-A tourist trap par excellence, this drugstore in South Dakota is famous for its roadside billboards that start advertising “free ice water” several states away but it's a surprisingly worthy stop.
-They really do have 5¢ coffee, free ice water and enough diversions and come-ons to warm the heart of schlock-lovers everywhere.
+A tourist trap par excellence, this drugstore in South Dakota is famous for its roadside billboards that start advertising “free ice water” several states away, but it's a surprisingly worthy stop.
+They really do have 5¢ coffee, free ice water and enough diversions to warm the heart of schlock-lovers everywhere.
 Don’t miss the animatronic dinosaurs.

 Exterior view of Coral Castle in Homestead, Florida